minio/docs/source/reference/minio-mc/mc-ilm-edit.rst

    Mutually exclusive with the following options:

-   - :mc-cmd:`~mc ilm edit expired-object-delete-marker`
+   - :mc-cmd:`~mc ilm edit --expired-object-delete-marker`

-.. mc-cmd:: expired-object-delete-marker
+.. mc-cmd:: --expired-object-delete-marker

    *Optional* Specify this option to direct MinIO to remove delete markers for